After vaccination information leaflet

 SA Health offers individualised advice to members of the public and health professionals.

-All uncommon, unexpected or serious adverse reactions should to be reported to SA Health.
+All uncommon, unexpected or serious adverse reactions or reactions resulting in healthcare attendance must be reported to SA Health.

 On very rare occasions a severe allergic reaction may occur.
 Anaphylaxis is the most severe form of allergic reaction and is potentially life threatening.
 Anaphylaxis is an allergic reaction involving more than one body system (for example skin, respiratory, gastro-intestinal and cardiovascular systems).

 Reporting an AEFI is an essential part of ensuring ongoing vaccine safety monitoring.
 Being able to identify and respond quickly to any issues relating to vaccine safety is an essential part of maintaining public trust and confidence.